geotrellis/geotrellis-site/docs/documentation/python-geotrellis/index.rst

 Here are some of the options for using the *convert* subcommand:

---cols-per-tile COLS_PER_TILE     The number of pixles in the width of each tiled raster being created.
+--cols-per-tile COLS_PER_TILE     The number of pixels in the width of each tiled raster being created.
---rows-per-tile ROWS_PER_TILE     The number of pixles in the height of each tiled raster being created.
+--rows-per-tile ROWS_PER_TILE     The number of pixels in the height of each tiled raster being created.
 -t TYPE                           The :ref:`raster type <Raster Type>` of the output raster.
 One of: bit,int8,int16,int32,float32,float64
 -n NAME                           Name of the output raster.
 The name used to
                                   identify the raster when it is stored in the catalog.